day8/re-frame/docs/NewREADME.md

 time" is the same as last time, except for the absence of DOM for the deleted item.

+### 3-4-5-6 Summary

-The key point to understand about 3-4-5-6 is that a change to app state, triggers queries to rerun, which, in turn, triggers views to rerun which, in turn, causes fresh DOM in the broiwser All reactively.
+The key point to understand about our 3-4-5-6 example is:
+  - a change to app state ...
+  - triggers query functions to rerun ...
+  - which triggers view functions to rerun
+  - which causes new DOM

-Boom, boom, boom.
+Boom, boom, boom go the dominoes.

-One domino after the other.
-But with efficiency short circuits.
+It is a reactive data flow.

 ### Aaaaand we're done

 At this point, the re-frame app returns to a quiescent state, waiting for the next event.

+## Your Job

+When building a re-frame app, you will:
+ - design your app's information model (data and schema layer)
+ - write and register event handler functions  (control and transition layer)  (domino 2)
+ - (once in a blue moon) write and register effect and coeffect handler functions (domino 3) which do the mutative dirty work of which we dare not speak.
+ - write and register query functions which implement nodes in a signal graph (query layer) (domino 4)
+ - write Reagent view functions  (view layer)  (domino 5)

 ## It Leverages Data